25prabhu10/notes/docs/Non-Sorted/ITBA/Business Process Management/Business_Process_Management.md

 A _decision_ in the DMN sense means deriving a result (output) from given facts (input) on the basis of defined logic (decision logic)

 ## Case Management Model and Notation (CMMN)

+CMMN is a graphical notation for modelling and automating unstructured processes, also known as case management processes